 Bottarga, or salted mullet roe, is one of the most ancient processed foods.
-The Egyptians considered it a delicacy and as many as 5000 years ago they conserved mullet roe in paraffin.
-Bottarga jars have been found in the pyramids with their contents pretty much intact.
+The Egyptians considered it a delicacy, and as many as 5000 years ago, they conserved mullet roe in paraffin.
+Bottarga jars have been found in the pyramids, with their contents pretty much intact.

-Bottarga used to be the staple food of fishermen because it kept so well and could be taken on long fishing trips.
+Bottarga used to be the staple food of fishermen because it was kept so well and could be taken on long fishing trips.

 Recipe: Spaghetti con bottarga.

 Bottarga di Muggine (Grey Mullet Roe) – From Cabras – Whole

 Grey mullet is, perhaps more than any other animal, what it eats.
 In the pond in Cabras, where these grey mullets are raised, the fish eat naturally and healthfully.